snowplow-archive/snowplow.github.com/_posts/2014-07-13-snowplow-java-tracker-0.3.0-released.md

 Today we are introducing the release of the [Snowplow Java Tracker version 0.3.0][repo].

 Similar to the [previous 0.2.0 release][original-post], this too is a mixture of minor & stability fixes.
-We've made only a few minor interface changes, so it shouldn't affect current users of the Java Tracke too much.
+We've made only a few minor interface changes, so it shouldn't affect current users of the Java Tracker too much.

 You can find more on the new additions futher down in this post: